HelgeSverre/vite-plugin-server-actions/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/HelgeSverre/vite-plugin-server-actions/CI)](https://github.com/HelgeSverre/vite-plugin-server-actions/actions)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> 🚧 **Experimental:** This is a proof of concept and should not be used in production.

-Vite Server Actions is a Vite plugin that makes it easy to create functions (actions) that runs on the server, while allowing you to call them from the client-side as if they were local functions.
+**Vite Server Actions** is a Vite plugin that makes it easy to create functions (actions) that runs on the server, while allowing you to call them from the client-side as if they were local functions.

 ## ✨ Features